• Skip to primary navigation

 • Pinterest

-Grilling 24x7 » Recipes » How to Make Chopped Beef using Leftover Brisket
+Grilling 24x7 » Recipes » Chopped Beef Brisket Using Leftovers

 by Frank Campanella Leave a Comment

-Brisket doesn’t always have to be enjoyed hot and fresh off the smoker.
-Refresh your leftover brisket by making this mouth-watering chopped beef recipe everyone will enjoy!
+Brisket doesn't always have to be enjoyed hot and fresh off the smoker.
+In fact, many folks say that this chopped brisket is even better the next day!!

 sliced beef brisket hand carved on a cutting board

-Wet Ingredients: To renew these leftovers, you are going to need ¼ cup of beef broth and ¼ cup of your favorite BBQ sauce.
+Wet Ingredients: To renew these leftovers, you need ¼ cup of beef broth and ¼ cup of your favorite BBQ sauce.

 Seasoning: Load on some added flavor with 2 tsp of your favorite BBQ dry rub seasoning.

-Optional: If onions are your flavor, I recommend adding ¼ cup of diced onions to this recipe.
-Now I say they are optional, but I think the onions are the perfect addition!
+Optional: I recommend adding ¼ cup of diced onions to this recipe if onions are your flavor.
+I say they are optional, but I think the onions are the perfect addition!
 However, if onions are your favorite, skip them!

 Chop the meat.
 Cube up the brisket into large chunks and place into a foil pan or cast iron skillet along with diced onions.

 Add the rest of the ingredients.
-Pour in the beef broth, bbq sauce, and dry rub, then cover with foil.
+Pour the beef broth, BBQ sauce, and dry rub, then cover with foil.

 Cook.
-Bake at 350 for 1 hour until beef is tender.
+Bake at 350 for 1 hour in a 9x13 foil pan until the beef is tender.

 Serve and Enjoy!
 Serve on top of sandwiches, tortillas, baked potatoes, or whatever you like.